To be a zen trader is to trade in a state of grace. But how?

-So the remedy that is put forward is that we must develop a mind that clings to nothing.
+So the remedy that is put forward for consideration is this: We must develop a mind that sees impermanence and clings to nothing.

-Imagine what it’d be like to have a mind like that — it doesn’t need things to be a certain way or behave in particular ways.
-It’s really a mind that’s rooted in non-attachment; a mind at peace with the way things are, because it doesn’t need anything in particular.
+As a trader, imagine what it’d be like to have a mind like that — it’s a mind that doesn’t need things to be a certain way; it’s a mode of thinking and perceiving that’s rooted in non-attachment; it’s a zen mind…

-- If you have a habit of cutting short your winners when your plan says you should let them run, you are attached to certainty.
+If you have a habit of closing your winning trades too early, you are attached to certainty.

 There are many other examples, but in general, you are attached because you’ve imagined things to be a certain way in your mind, and when they happen differently, you feel miserable.

-If your mind wasn’t fixated on a particular outcome, you would be fine.
-You really would.
-Of course, you would still need to be curious about what happens in the market, and your results, always open to learning; always ready to refine your execution skills if need be, but you would not have to be upset about the outcome that didn’t turn out your way.
+Of course, in trading, you’d still need to be curious and open to learning, but you would not have to be upset about a trade outcome that didn’t turn out your way.

 1. Start by just noticing when you are getting attached.